 DEMOLITION OF THE OLD PLAYGROUND began in Jan.
 2015 in preparation for the construction of the new playground.
 The old playground was officially closed on Jan.
 5 2015 and dismantled in the spring 2015.

 PRELIMINARY PHASE, which was completed in September 2015, included the construction a covered bridge structure that eventually will serve as the playground entry.

-PHASE ONE will involve building the base structure, digging holes, putting in posts and decking etc. This phase will take place Sept.
-9-11.
+PHASE ONE involved building the base structure, digging holes, putting in posts and decking etc. Completed Sept.
+9-11, 2016.

-PHASE TWO will involve the construction of the actual playground.
-This second phase is scheduled to for Sept.
-26- Oct.
-2, 2016.
+PHASE TWO involved the construction of the actual playground.
+Completed Sept.
+26 - Oct 2, 2016.

-THE NEW PLAYGROUND will be built with an eye to accessibility and will be constructed of more durable materials than the previous playground.
+THE NEW PLAYGROUND was built with an eye to accessibility and is constructed durable materials than the previous playground.
 Various natural features located within the playground are also included in the design plan for the new playground.
-As was the case with the 1992 playground, the new structure will be based on ideas provided by area children, will be built by hundreds of community volunteers, and will be largely funded by contributions from local individuals and businesses.
+As was the case with the 1992 playground, the new structure was based on ideas provided by area children, built by hundreds of community volunteers, and largely funded by contributions from local individuals and businesses.